dotnet/docs/docs/csharp/language-reference/unsafe-code.md

 ---
 # Unsafe code and pointer types

-Most of the C# code you write is "verifiably safe code". *Verifiably safe code* means .NET tools can verify the code is safe.
-In general, safe code doesn't access memory directly using pointers.
+Most of the C# code you write is "verifiably safe code." *Verifiably safe code* means .NET tools can verify that the code is safe.
+In general, safe code doesn't directly access memory using pointers.
 It also doesn't allocate raw memory.
 It creates managed objects instead.

 C# supports an [`unsafe`](keywords/unsafe.md) context, in which you may write *unverifiable* code.
 In an `unsafe` context, code may use pointers, allocate and free blocks of memory, and call methods using function pointers.
 Unsafe code in C# isn't necessarily dangerous; it's just code whose safety cannot be verified.